Forecast Period

 Product Type Insights

-Based on the category of product type, the
+Based on the category of product

-the country's ever-growing population and the rising demand for food to sustain
+importance given the country's ever-growing population and the rising demand

-it.
-The use of GM seeds has seen a tremendous surge in India due to their
+for food to sustain it.
+The use of GM seeds has seen a tremendous surge in

-potential to significantly boost crop output, ensuring an adequate and stable
+India due to their potential to significantly boost crop output, ensuring an

-food supply for the nation.
+adequate and stable food supply for the nation.

-Furthermore, another substantial advantage of GM
+Another substantial advantage of

-environment and their own well-being.
+positively to the environment and their own well-being.

 Crop Type Insights

-growth during the forecast period.
-Cotton, one of the most vital cash crops in
+to experience rapid growth during the forecast period.
+Cotton, one of the most

-India, holds a significant position in both the industrial and agricultural
+vital cash crops in India, holds a significant position in both the industrial

-opportunities to a large population.
+employment opportunities to a large population.
 The demand for cotton seeds has

 skyrocketed, as farmers strive to meet the ever-increasing demands of the